-During 2023, College captains have led the student body along with the College prefects, house captains and the fully inclusive Student Representative Council.
+During 2024, College captains have led the student body along with the College prefects, house captains and the fully inclusive Student Representative Council.
 Each ministry of leadership (the Samaritan (community, liturgy and social justice), Creative and Performing Arts, House and Sport and Stewardship) has attempted to enrich their area of responsibility and make the College a better place.
-Year 12 student leaders were invited to share their faith with the wider community at various events.
+Year 12 student leaders were invited to share their faith with the student body at various events.
 The inclusive structure of the student representative council means that all interested students across all age groups can display their leadership and contribute to some wonderful initiatives to display our college values.
-In 2023, 193 students were involved in the student representative council which led a number of significant initiatives including Project Compassion, Peer Counselling, College assemblies and events for RUOK?
+In 2024, 197 students were involved in the student representative council.

+In 2024, there were a number of significant student-led initiatives including Peer Counselling, College assemblies and events for RUOK?
 Day, the National Day Against Bullying and Violence and Stress-down day.

-We often consult on new initiatives and proposed improvements through action groups of the SRC, this included taking part in Earthcare group, reviewing the mentor and pastoral lessons, the student planner/diary, student recognition system and revamping the House Cup system.
-All students were given the opportunity to complete the 'Tell them From Me' survey and the College Wellbeing survey to report on their overall satisfaction with the school and various issues like bullying and feeling safe at school.
+We often consult through action groups of the SRC, this included taking part in Earthcare group, reviewing the mentor and pastoral lessons, the student planner/diary, student recognition system and revamping the House Cup system.
+All students were given the opportunity to complete the culture survey and the College Wellbeing survey to report on their overall satisfaction with the school and various issues like bullying and feeling safe at school.
 The results in these areas continue to be positive and all feedback is acting on in a timely manner.